Healthy Living: Reducing Your Sugar Intake Would Make a Great New Year Resolution

 In January, cook your own food

-One of the best ways to reduce sugar intake is to ditch processed, fast, and convenience foods.
+One of the best ways to reduce sugar intake is to ditch processed, fast, and junk foods.
 Sugar can be found in most canned foods, pizzas, and other industrial sauces.
 It’s best to cook at home to avoid hidden sugar.
 If you’re looking for new resolutions for January, this is the one for you!

 Read Also: Sugary Drinks: A Possible Cause of Cancer